XY Things you should definitely do in Krakow

 Tamam - The Best Turkish cuisine in Kraków!

 Aqua e Vino on Wiślna.
-Ran by Italian from Venice and his polish wife.
+Ran by an Italian from Venice and his polish wife.
 Great people and great food.
 If you want seafood also one of the best choices.

 Pod Norenami - vegetarian + vegan Asian Fusion.
 I secretly fantasize about this place/ food all the time.
 Ramen!
 Curries!
 Tom Kha Gai soup!
 Pad Thai!